SeldonIO/seldonio.github.com/seldon-cli.md

 {% endhighlight %}

 # <a name="keys"></a>**seldon-cli keys**
-Display Oauth or JS authenetication keys for a client.
+Display/Update Oauth or JS authenetication keys for a client.

 ## Synopsis
 Show the keys for a client, either every key or just js or oauth keys.
+Also update the keys for a particular client.

 {% highlight bash %}
-seldon-cli keys --action list --client-name CLIENT --scope SCOPE {js|all}
+seldon-cli keys --action ACTION {list|update} --client-name CLIENT --scope SCOPE {js|all} --key SOMEKEY --secret SOMESECRET
 {% endhighlight %}

 ## Examples